kkemmere/Student-Manager-API/README.md

-# NodeJS, MySQL server side api
+# NodeJS MySQL server side api

 *This api is basically the same as my jdbctemplate spring boot api but much more simple with nodejs and express*